-The outlet moisture and temperature sensor is typically installed in a sensor chute with rotary feed (either the bypass or inline version) which is placed after the product flow exits the dryer.
+The outlet moisture and temperature sensor is typically installed in a sensor chute with rotary feed (either the bypass or inline version) which is placed in the product flow after it exits the dryer.

 Calibration Push Button:

 The sample button is installed near the operator sampling point for product exiting the dryer, in close proximity to the outlet moisture sensor.